gregcaporaso/microbiogeo/doc/notes/permanova.rst

-The permutational multivariate analysis of variance (PERMANOVA) method is a computer program for testing the simultaneous response of one or more variables to one or more factors in an ANOVA experimental design on the basis of any distance measure.
+The permutational multivariate analysis of variance (PERMANOVA) method is a computer program for testing the simultaneous response of one or more variables to one or more factors in an ANOVA experimental design on the basis of any distance metric.
 It returns a R value and a P value.

 The first thing it does is calculate the distances between each pair of sampled units to obtain a distance matrix.
 It then calculates the test-statistics from this according to the relevant experimental design.